kw7oe/kw7oe.github.io/content/posts/deploying-elixir-phoenix-release-to-production.md

 - Copy our environment variable files to remote machine.
 - Copy our release tarball to remote machine and extract it.
+- Stop the application by running `bin/app stop`.
-- Check if the application is running  by checking the process id of the application with the  `bin/app pid` command.
+- Check the process id of the running application by using `bin/app pid`.
 If the status code is not error, it means that the application is still running.
 - `$?` is the special variable in `bash` that indicate the status code of the previous command.
 In this example, it would be the `bin/app pid` command.
-- If the application is not running, we would start the application by running `bin/app daemon`, else we would just restart the application by running `bin/app restart`.
+- After the application stop running _(which is after `bin/app pid` return error, since the node is down)_, we start our new version application in daemon mode by running `bin/app daemon`.
-- After (re)starting our application, we continuously health check our application by using `bin/app rpc`.
+- After starting our application, we continuously health check our application by using `bin/app rpc`.
 Alternatively, you can also `curl` your health check endpoint.